What is a Compromise Assessment?

 - Threat Reporting and Containment — Once our threat hunters have meticulously looked through all computer logs, a report is produced detailing findings and delineating a path to action based on the state of the system.

 - Continued Support — Experts personally pore through logs to create a holistic picture of the network.
-This way, we can support an organization’s cyber defences beyond the Threat Hunting exercise, flagging activities that are damaging to the organization’s security.
-Along the way, we gain a deep understanding of an organization’s security posture and its specific needs, tailoring our ongoing services to fit its custom requirement set by its industry, regional landscape, and the latest trends in cyber attacks.
+This way, we can support an organisation’s cyber defences beyond the Threat Hunting exercise, flagging activities that are damaging to the organisation’s security.
+Along the way, we gain a deep understanding of an organisation’s security posture and its specific needs, tailoring our ongoing services to fit its custom requirement set by its industry, regional landscape, and the latest trends in cyber attacks.

 Learn more about how Blackpanda conducts compromise assessments here.

 Who needs a compromise assessment?

 Global financial institutions have internal teams, just like Blackpanda’s, conducting compromise assessments on a daily basis, as their risk tolerance for being unaware of an active breach is essentially nil.

 For smaller companies which can assume a higher risk tolerance, compromise assessments can be conducted weekly, monthly, or even quarterly -- the decision regarding frequency is ultimately a financial cost-benefit analysis for each business.

 Whilst a strong digital infrastructure and good cyber hygiene can protect organisations from up to 90% of cyber risks, they are not sufficient.
 Attackers are continuously working to find loopholes in the system, and a singular instance of negligence can severely compromise the cyber security of the company.
 Blackpanda’s cyber security compromise assessment services for small businesses can help your organisation improve its cyber security posture.
 Learn more about who needs a compromise assessment here.